Introduction to HIPAA

 HIPAA compliance is a moving target.
 To understand where HIPAA is moving, you'll first need to understand why it began and how it expanded.
 If you're interested in learning a (brief) history of HIPAA, read on!

 The Healthcare Insurance Portability and Accountability Act (HIPAA) was signed into law in 1996 and has since been known as one of the most influential healthcare laws in the United States.
-HIPAA has been amended numerous times throughout the past 23 years, with each amendment slowly expanding it into the law that is recognizable to us today.
+While itsit’s initial function primarily focused on regulating the health insurance industry, HIPAA over the years has been amended and expanded into the HIPAA we know today.
+HIPAA stands to legitimize and protect an individual's rights to their healthcare information as well as increase the efficiency and effectiveness of the healthcare industry as a whole.

 Timeline of Passage